 It is our intention that a goals development process for the market support and equity segments will follow a timeline that aligns goals adoption to the next portfolio cycle beginning in 2028.
-The Tier 3 advice letter and resulting staff resolution for Commission consideration will address the process for setting the goals, including annual targets, goal metrics, and forecast values.
+The Tier 3 advice letter will address the process for setting the goals, including annual targets, goal metrics, and forecast values.
 Market support and equity goals are ultimately expected to be long-term, broken into four-year increments, and will begin in 2028.

 This approach is also intended to allow the RENs to continue to work on their proposed Total Community Benefit metric, included in rebuttal testimony, if they so choose.
 In addition to goal setting, a similar process is warranted for hiring a vendor or vendors to conduct the AKAB surveys, discussed in Section 7.6 of this decision, to inform baselines and PA progress, as well as setting of targets and goals for the market support segment.
 We direct that one IOU hire the vendor and submit a Tier 2 advice letter by August 1, 2024 describing the additional clarification and specificity recommended by the CAEECC metrics working groups, as well as the plan and budget for procuring services and completing the studies, using EM&V funding.
+The lead IOU should consult with all PAs in the development and vetting of the plan to conduct the AKAB surveys.

 The surveys should be administered on a statewide basis, including areas of California that are not covered by Commission authorized programs.

 However, results should be able to be disaggregated, to the greatest extent practical, to see individual portfolio administrator impacts.
-In coordination with the CAEECC EMWG, the surveys should assess differences in AKAB to equity populations.
+The surveys should assess differences in AKAB to equity populations.